 This means, during the teaching, learning and delivering of the Relationships and Sex Education curriculum we, as a staff, must be mindful to ensure that delivery of the learning is inclusive.
-This could mean additional support within lesson time, small group or perhaps individual support.
-Including this, adaptation of resources and additional support from outside agencies may be accessed to provide the best learning environment which is inclusive for all.
+This could mean additional support within lesson time, small group or individual support, adaptation of resources and additional support from outside agencies may be accessed to provide the best learning environment which is inclusive for all.